apostrophe-module

 An exception: mongodb errors relating to duplicate keys are sent

-, which is useful for suggesting to users
+as the status unique, which is useful for suggesting to users

 that they may need to use a different username, etc.